 Red to Get Noticed

 Red is the most auspicious color in feng shui, as well as a powerful color for protection and the transformation of negative energy.
 Red is also connected to the fire element, which represents warmth, passion, and inspiration.
 If you want your front door to be clearly visible from the street so that energy and opportunities can find you, a coat of red paint can be an effective way to do this.
-In the feng shui energy map, red is related to the Li, or Recognition, area.
+In the feng shui energy map, red is related to the recognition area.
 Red makes a bold statement, and it’s a great color to use if you want to get noticed.

 Black to Attract Good Energy

-Black absorbs, attracts, and brings in positive energy, which make it a great choice for a front door color.
+Black absorbs, attracts, and brings in positive energy, which makes it a great choice for a front door color.
 It’s connected to the water element, which represents wisdom and depth.
 The north direction is also tied to this element.
 Water is also connected to your social connections and network, so black can be a supportive color for building friendships and relationships.

 Brown for Support

 In feng shui, brown and other earthy neutral colors are connected to the earth element and used to balance, stabilize, and nurture the inhabitants in the home.
-A brown door is perfect for connecting you and your family to the stability of mother earth.
+A brown door is perfect for connecting you and your family to the stability of Mother Earth.